double16/linux-dev-workstation/CONTRIBUTING.md

 $ librarian-puppet install --path=environments/dev/modules --strip-dot-git
 ```

+### Puppet Module Patches

+Apply the `puppet_modules.patch` file, which performs the following:

-If the `zanloy-vim` module is updated, the URL to vim-pathogen needs to be changed to a github.com URL to make it past some filtering proxies.
+* If the `zanloy-vim` module is updated, the URL to vim-pathogen needs to be changed to a github.com URL to make it past some filtering proxies.
 Change `https://tpo.pe/pathogen.vim` to `https://raw.githubusercontent.com/tpope/vim-pathogen/v2.4/autoload/pathogen.vim` in the file `environments/dev/modules/vim/manifests/pathogen.pp`.

-If the `paulosuzart-sdkman` module is updated, the `su` commands in the file `environments/dev/modules/sdkman/manifests/package.pp` need to be fixed to have a space after the ` - ` to enable a login shell.
+* If the `paulosuzart-sdkman` module is updated, the `su` commands in the file `environments/dev/modules/sdkman/manifests/package.pp` need to be fixed to have a space after the ` - ` to enable a login shell.

-If the `virtualbox` module is updated, the `environments/dev/modules/virtualbox/manifests/kernel.pp` file needs to specify `environment => 'KERN_VER=``uname -r``',` instead of `KERN_DIR`.
+* If the `virtualbox` module is updated, the `environments/dev/modules/virtualbox/manifests/kernel.pp` file needs to specify `environment => 'KERN_VER=``uname -r``',` instead of `KERN_DIR`.

 ## Update Packages